-UC Public Art Tour
+UC Public Art

-UC Art Collection History
+History of the UC Art Collection

 With a history of collecting for the past 200 years, the University of Cincinnati houses a vast repository of cultural heritage and creative research.
 Including dozens of unique collections, and archives that preserve, collect, and exhibit materials from a wide variety of professional fields.
 Within this tradition, the University of Cincinnati Art Collection houses works ranging from Greek and Roman antiquities, to local icons, and modern photography.
 Similarly, the university is home to a number of large-scale sculptural works, many of which are a part of the art collection, with the opportunity to be displayed publicly throughout campus.